csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

       return (result >= 0 ?
 0 : result);
     }

-Because CsoundPerformanceThread is not part of the API, we have to link to libcsnd6 to get it working:
+Because `CsoundPerformanceThread` is not part of the API, we have to link to libcsnd6 to get it working:

     g++ -DUSE_DOUBLE -o perfThread perfThread.cpp -lcsound64 -lcsnd6

-When using this class from Python or Java, this is not an issue because the ctcsound.py module and the csnd6.jar package include the API functions and classes, and the CsoundPerformanceThread class as well (see below).
+When using this class from Python or Java, this is not an issue because the ctcsound.py module and the csnd6.jar package include the API functions and classes, and the `CsoundPerformanceThread` class as well (see below).

 Here is a more complete example which could be the base of a frontal application to run Csound.
-The host application is modeled through the CsoundSession class which has its own event loop (mainLoop).
-CsoundSession inherits from the API Csound class and it embeds an object of type CsoundPerformanceThread.
-Most of the CsoundPerformanceThread class methods are used.
+The host application is modeled through the `CsoundSession` class which has its own event loop (mainLoop). `CsoundSession` inherits from the API `Csound` class and it embeds an object of type `CsoundPerformanceThread`.
+Most of the `CsoundPerformanceThread` class methods are used.

     #include <csound/csound.hpp>
     #include <csound/csPerfThread.hpp>